one-commercial-partner/OCPScale/docs/Azure/BootCamps/WVD/Deploy/Deploy-Lab07-Deploy-a-Personal-Host-Pool.md

 10. You can watch the progress of the deployment.
 Note that this will take about 15 minutes or so to complete, so it might be a good time to stretch your virtual legs and take a break.

     ![WVDDeployment](../attachments/WVDDeployment.PNG)
-11. You should eventually receive a message **“Your Deployment is complete”.**
+11. Once all operations are complete you will receive the message **“Your Deployment is complete”.**

     ![PersonalPoolDeployed](../attachments/PersonalPoolDeployed.PNG)

-12. If your deployment fails, click on **Operation detail** to determine what failed.
+12. If your deployment fails, click on **Operation details** to determine what failed.
     ![DomainJoinFailed](../attachments/DomainJoinFailed.PNG)

 13. You can click on **Inputs** to see if you had a typo or entered the wrong information.